shanelindsay/shanelindsay.github.io/lab.md

 ## Opportunities

 ### Undergraduate
-I am coordinator for the Research Apprenticeship Scheme and a supporter for undergraduate involvement in research.
+I am coordinator for the [Research Assistantship Scheme](https://www.hull.ac.uk/faculties/fhs/psychology/research-assistantship-scheme) and am a supporter of undergraduate involvement in research.
 See [here](https://dus.psu.edu/mentor/2013/05/undergraduate-research-students-perspective/) for some reasons you might be interested as an undergraduate.
-If you are an undergraduate who would like to join us and find out more about research, please contact me to apply.
+If you are an undergraduate who would like to join us and find out more about research, please contact me.
 For students interested in working in the lab with me as a third year project supervisor, feel free to drop by or email to discuss any ideas for projects.

 ### Masters and PhD
 At the University of Hull, we run [two research masters, a MSc, and an MRes.](http://www2.hull.ac.uk/science/psychology/postgraduate/postgraduateresearch.aspx) along with a PhD programme.
 Please contact me if you are interested in applying.
 We perodically have funded PhD scholarships from the University and the ERSC, which should be advertised nationally.
 Self-funded PhDs are welcome.